MhmdFais/Java-Projects/README.md

 # Java-Projects

+This repository contains the projects I have done in Java.
-This repository contains all the projects I have done in Java.
+Note - This repository is not a complete list of all the projects I have done in Java.

 ## Projects